dave-tn/wotstars-tc/README.md

 This is an in development web-app to handle vehicle comparisons for World of Tanks: Console, as an accompaniment to [WoTStars.com](https://www.wotstars.com)

-CRA bootstrapped with TypeScript; ES2021; Yarn.
+CRA bootstrapped with TypeScript; Redux, ES2021; Yarn.

 ## F.A.Q.